foundriesio/docs/source/genesis/getting-started.rst

 If you're using 96Boards Nitrogen, run this from the ``genesis`` directory you made earlier::

-  ./genesis build DUMMY-APP
+  ./genesis build TODO-APP

 If you're using another board, run this instead::

-  ./genesis build -b your_board DUMMY-APP
+  ./genesis build -b your_board TODO-APP

 Where ``your_board`` is Zephyr's name for your board.
 (Here's a `list of Zephyr boards